Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: ON, display message when both are on.
 			"Ability Message"				"0"

-			// The axis of the whirl effect.
+			// The axis of the Super Tank's whirl effect.
+			// Combine numbers in any order for different results.
+			// Repeat the same number to increase its chances of being chosen.
+			// Character limit: 6
 			// --
-			// 1: X-axis (Turn horizontally) only.
+			// 1: X-Axis
-			// 2: Y-axis (Turn vertically) only.
+			// 2: Y-Axis
-			// 3: Z-axis (Turn diagonally) only.
+			// 3: Z-Axis
-			// 4: X-axis or Y-axis only.
-			// 5: X-axis or Z-axis only.
-			// 6: Y-axis or Z-axis only.
-			// 7: Choose between all 3 axes.
-			"Whirl Axis"					"7"
+			"Whirl Axis"					"123"

 			// The Super Tank has this many chances out of 100.0% to trigger the ability.
 			// --